 3. Ask For Support from Friends and Family

 Caregiving requires physical, emotional, and financial support.
 It is almost impossible for one family member to do this unassisted.
 If you pool resources, the task becomes more manageable.
-A sibling may be available to live with them for some time.
+If you are based in Australia, for some services you need to read this free NDIS registration guide, and register with the NDIS Commission.
+Legally you need to register with the NDIS Commission if you provide some ‘high-risk’ support.
+A sibling may also be available to live with them if you are unable to for whatever reason.
 If you all decide to hire a caregiver, you will have to come together and decide how to get the funds to sustain that plan.

 4. Hold A Discussion

 As much as your seniors depend on you for care, it is not right to give them ultimatums or push them into anything without consulting them.
 Hear them out, show value and respect to their opinions, and involve them in decision-making.